alexcochran/alexcochran/README.md

 ## Hi, I'm Alex 🏔️

 I'm a software engineer living near Denver, Colorado, USA.
+I love open source software, learning new concepts, building neat projects, and tackling steep trails.

-I love open source software, learning new concepts, building neat projects, and climbing steep trails.
-I've worked on projects ranging from preclinical MRI data analysis for novel studies to web apps that have delivered solutions to enterprise-level customers.
+I've worked on MRI data analysis for novel animal studies, web apps that delivered solutions to enterprise-level customers, and a lot of other cool integrations and functionality in-between.

 I keep most of the code I share on [a GitLab group](https://gitlab.com/alexlab-cloud) where I can organize things with a bit more control.